Brown's 3-pointer lifts Celtics to 97-94 win over Jazz - Philly

 TIP-INS

-Celtics: Boston committed 18 total turnovers and gave up 24 points on those turnovers. ...
-Rozier scored 11 of his 13 points in the fourth quarter. ...
-The Celtics went 12 of 21 from 3-point range, including five makes in the fourth quarter.
+Celtics: Boston committed 18 total turnovers and gave up 24 points on those turnovers. .
+Rozier scored 11 of his 13 points in the fourth quarter.

 UP NEXT